The dragonhive/dergnz web stack

 Setting up this website reminded me how happy I am with my current automation and web stack.

-It just works, it’s not flawless but I barely ever have to touch it, and if I want to add something new, I just copy a folder with a template docker-compose file, customize it to what I need it to do, and voila, a new service is up and running, automatically updated on a daily basis, and backed up to an external server with some extra scripts (not in this tutorial).
+It just works, it’s not flawless but I barely ever have to touch it, and if I want to add something new, I just copy a folder with a template docker-compose file, customize it to what I need it to do, and voila, a new service is up and running, automatically updated on a daily basis, and backed up to an external server with some extra scripts (now also in this tutorial!).

 Setting up something like that takes a little effort, especially the figuring out part, but once you have it going, it is absolutely the most blissful and managable way to deal with more than a few services, even though this is obviously a little bit much to set up if you only care about a single web app.